SamueleCavinato/TCoMX/README.md

 If you need other citation formats, you can refer to the updated version of the TCoMX User Manual on arxiv: http://arxiv.org/abs/2112.15056

 ## Results
-If you publish some results obtained using TCoMX and you want to gain visibility, do not hesitate to contact us.
-We are planning to add a secion "Results" to the TCoMX User Manual in order to collect all the relevant findings.
+We are planning to add a secion "Results" to the TCoMX User Manual in order to collect all the relevant findings with the reference to the work were they were published.
+Therefore, if you publish some results obtained using TCoMX do not hesitate to contact us.
+This might also help you to gain visibility.

 ## Correspondences
 Please send any correspondence to samuele.cavinato@iov.veneto.it or alessandro.scaggion@iov.veneto.it.